comenhake/owlang/README.md

 > [!IMPORTANT]
-> Project under constructions, nothing to see here!!
+> 🚧 Project under heavy construction 🚧
+> This repository is currently in an early development phase.
+> Its purpose at this stage is solely to support internal visualization, structuring, and organization of the project.
+> Public documentation, stable releases, and contributions will be enabled once the project reaches a mature state.

 ---
 <div align="center">